🧭 Explore Costa Rica: Towns Worth Visiting (and Maybe Moving To)

 • Don Rufino – Upscale dining with Costa Rican and international fusion dishes.

-• La Fortuna Pub – Fun bar and grill atmosphere with craft beer and casual eats.
+• Beerland – Fun bar and grill atmosphere with craft beer and casual eats.

-• Restaurante Nene’s – Local favorite for traditional Costa Rican cuisine.
+• Soda & Restaurante Rodríguez Local favorite for traditional Costa Rican cuisine.

 • Anch’io – Popular Italian spot with wood-fired pizzas and pastas.

-• Organico Fortuna – Great option for vegetarian and health-conscious meals.
+• Cuenca Restaurante Great option for vegetarian and health-conscious meals.

 ✈️ Why You Should Visit Before You Commit